 Earlier today, 98 Saharawi civil society groups issued an appeal to the European Parliament to reject the proposed Fisheries Agreement.
 "Our people remains largely excluded from the fisheries sector which is overwhelmingly run and staffed by Moroccan settlers and therefore, the fisheries agreement will only reinforce our exclusion, while expanding the external, illegal control over the exploitation of our fisheries resources", the groups wrote.

-"Freedom in the World" reports offer since 1972 an annual comparative assessment of political rights and civil liberties in the world.
+Since 1972 "Freedom in the World" offers an annual comparative assessment report of political rights and civil liberties in the world.
 The aggregate scores are based on detailed evaluations of each country and territory on a 40-point scale for political rights and a 60-point scale for civil liberties.

 Israel's NewMed Energy today announced it has signed a deal with Morocco to produce natural gas offshore Boujdour, bringing former Cairn Energy back into the occupied territory.

 The following overview enlists stock-exchange registered companies currently operating in Western Sahara.
 Updated 6 December 2022.